dotnet/runtime/src/libraries/System.Configuration.ConfigurationManager/src/README.md

 ## About

 Provides types that support using XML configuration files (`app.config`).
-This package is mostly useful to assist in porting of the existing .NET Framework code that depends on XML configuration.
-For a modern configuration API, see [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/).
+Only use this package when migrating the existing .NET Framework code that already uses XML configuration.
+When writing a new code, use [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/) instead.

 For more information, see the documentation: